Music Classes, Lessons & ENSEMBLES

 Private lessons allow each student to develop independently through the careful guidance and mentorship of expert, credentialed faculty.

 The BW Community Arts School offers instrumental and vocal ensembles for students in grades 4 through retiree!
 Each ensemble fosters a unique, positive culture that supports individual growth while also teaching the skills and training needed contribute to the artistic development of the greater ensemble.
 Our New Horizons Band and Orchestra Program allow adults of any ability to participate in a full band or string orchestra ensemble.
 The BW Men’s Chorus and BW Women’s Chorus are open to students high school age and up.
 An audition is required for each.
+Additionally, the Ohio All-Star Honor Orchestra is a competitive virtual orchestra consisting of the finest high school musicians from the state of Ohio.

 Suzuki Center for the Violin